mehdi-fathi/eloquent-filter/README.md

             ->paginate(request()->get('perpage'), ['*'], 'page');
 ```

-Call `ignoreRequest` that will ignore some requests that you don't want to use in conditions of eloquent filter.
+Call `ignoreRequest` (static scoopt) or `ignoreRequestFilter` will ignore some requests that you don't want to use in conditions of eloquent filter.
-e.g: the perpage param will never be in the conditions eloquent filter.
+e.g: the `perpage` param will never be in the conditions eloquent filter.
 it's related to the paginate method. `page` param ignore by default in Eloquent Filter of Laravel.

 - You can filter some request params as acceptable filter.